Business groups ask Supreme Court to pause California climate reporting laws in emergency appeal

 That includes planet-warming pollution from burning fossil fuels directly, as well as releases from activities such as delivering products from warehouses to stores and employee business travel.
 The Chamber of Commerce estimates it will affect about 5,000 companies, though state air regulators say it will apply to roughly 2,600.

-The other law requires companies that make more than $500,000 a year to biennially disclose how climate change could hurt them financially.
+The other law requires companies that make more than $500 million a year to biennially disclose how climate change could hurt them financially.
 The state Air Resources Board estimates more than 4,100 companies will have to comply.

 “Without this Court’s immediate intervention, California’s unconstitutional efforts to slant public debate through compelled speech will take effect and inflict irreparable harm on thousands of companies across the country,” the companies argued.

-Note: This story has been updated to correct that one of the laws requires disclosures from companies that make more than $500 million a year, not more than $500,000 a year.